grusso98/RAGademic/README.md

-# RAGademic: Query Your University Notes
+# RAGademic: Query Your University Notes and Books!

-This project provides a **Retrieval-Augmented Generation (RAG)** system to query your university notes efficiently (could be used to retrieve any kind of document really, but this is the use case i've opted for! :) ).
+This project provides a **Retrieval-Augmented Generation (RAG)** system to query your university notes and books efficiently (could be used to retrieve any kind of document really, but this is the use case i've opted for! :) ).
 It allows users to upload PDF documents, store them in a **Chroma** vector database, and interact with them through an LLM-powered chatbot.
 The project also includes a visualization tool for document embeddings.

 ## Features
 - **Chat with your notes**: Ask questions, and the system retrieves relevant information using embeddings.